 Note: For Verilog simulation, the OSC4 model has a timescale precision of 100ps.
+The timescale value is set to 1ps because that is the basic unit used in the NCD and speed files.
 To make a transition to the first edge of the 15Hz clock, which is at 3.33E10 ps (.0333 seconds), requires 3.33E10 / 100 = 333 million simulation events.
-The OSC4.v UNISIM model is located at \$XILINX/verilog/src/UNI4000E.
+The OSC4.v UNISIM model is located at \$XILINX/verilog/src/unisims..
 Therefore, a clock is defined in the testbench/testfixture that clocks much faster, and this clock is selected through a multiplexer to force its values onto the CLK signal, bypassing the OSC4 F15 clock.